-Peppers can be started from seed indoors four to six weeks before the last frost date or can be bought from seedlings from the nursery.
+Peppers can be easily started from seed indoors four to six weeks before the last frost date or can be bought from seedlings from the nursery.
 Plant them in the ground when all danger of frost has passed and the ground is warm.
 Plant them about 18 inches apart in rows about 24 to 30 inches apart.
 Peppers love heat, so even if they start out slow, once the heat of summer arrives, they will take off.
 There are so many varieties of peppers that you can choose - anything from sweet bell peppers to hot jalapenos that go great in salsa.
 Find out how to make fermented jalapenos in this post.

 I used to think tomatoes were so hard to grow.
-Given the right conditions, you can grow tomatoes easily.
+Given the right conditions, tomatoes are another easy vegetable to grow.
 Tomatoes can be started inside six to eight weeks before the last frost date.
 You can also buy seedlings.
 Plant them outside when danger of frost has passed about 24 to 36 inches apart in rows 36 to 48 inches apart.
 Tomatoes have all kinds of uses!
 Take a look at some of their uses here.

 Note: There are two types of tomatoes: determinate and indeterminate.
 Determinate tomato plants are a bushier type that will not grow as tall.
 The fruit will all ripen at the same time.
 Indeterminate plants grow taller, need to be staked and can produce fruit until they are killed by frost.

 I know when I first started gardening, I thought it would be hard to start plants from seed.
 It is really easy to start and grow vegetables from seed.
 It takes a little time, but it is a money saver.
 Plus, you get to pick whatever varieties you want!
 If you’re not up for it the first time around, that’s okay, but keep it in mind when you start to get more comfortable with your garden.

 Every hardiness zone will be different.
 You may have a much longer or shorter growing season.
 Plant with that in mind.
 If your climate does not get hot enough for peppers and okra, stick with root vegetables, lettuce and other cooler weather crops.

-If at first you don’t succeed…… There are so many things that can go wrong (or right) in the garden.
+If at first you don’t succeed…… There are so many things that can go wrong (or right) in the vegetable garden.
 You only control so much.
 Any gardener, from beginner to experienced may have a bad growing season.
 Maybe only with certain plants, maybe with all plants.
 You can’t control the weather.
 You can’t control the bug populations year to year.
 Just control the things you can and don’t get discouraged if you don’t get a bumper crop every time.
 Start with these easy to grow vegetables to get started!